-Finding a Hotel
+Tips for Finding a Hotel

-Some people enjoy staying in a hotel whilst they travel.
-Whilst I’m an Airbnb convert through and through, I can see the appeal in fresh sheets every day.
-Then there’s the hotel bar of course!
-If you have your heart set on a hotel, as with the Airbnb options, the south of the island is a good place to start.
+Some people enjoy staying in a hotel while they travel.
+While I’m an “Airbnb-er” convert through and through, I can see the appeal in fresh sheets every day.
+Then there’s the hotel bar, of course!
+If you have your heart set on a hotel, the south of the island is a good place to start.

-If you really wanted to then you could travel all around the island on a constant loop all day and it would cost you the same as a short hop to the next bus stop.
+If you really wanted to, then you could travel all around the island on a constant loop all day, and it would cost you the same as a short hop to the next bus stop.

-They can get a little busy, they sometimes drive a little fast, but there isn’t a cheaper or more entertaining way to get around the island.
+They can get a little busy, and they sometimes drive a little fast, but there isn’t a cheaper or more entertaining way to get around the island.

 Where to Find Cheap and Delicious Food in Barbados

 After finding your apartment and getting to know the local transport, chances are you’ll be ready for something to eat.
-Barbados has a huge variety of restaurants which vary wildly in price.
+Barbados has a huge variety of restaurants that vary wildly in price.

 Oistins Fish Fry

 Pop-up stalls take over the waterfront.
-They sell freshly caught and fried fish, alongside all of the sides you could dream of.
-A huge helping of food (and usually a beer too) costs just $30BD and is more than enough for one hungry person, or perhaps even two to share.
+They sell freshly caught and fried fish alongside all of the sides you could dream of.
+A huge helping of food (and usually a beer too) costs just $15 and is more than enough for one hungry person, or perhaps even two to share.

 Food costs in Barbados can be prohibitively expensive, especially if you’re looking for organic food which is served in a beautiful setting, so PEG farm is quite the rarity.
 Set in the lands of the Easy Hall Plantation in St Joseph, PEG farm focuses on sustainable, biodynamic farming.

-Try a Flying Fish Cutter
+Try a Flying Fish Sandwich and Cutter

-The big difference between the two is cost, Cutters offers a more luxury experience and the price tag, although by no means astronomical does reflect that.
-Cuz’s is literally a shack on the beach and their prices are more affordable.
+The big difference between them is cost.
+Cutters offer a more luxury experience, and the price tag reflects that, although by no means astronomical.
+Cuz’s is literally a shack on the beach, and their prices are more affordable.

-If you’ve no need for a seat and aren’t afraid of a lengthy queue then Cuz’s Fish Shack is the place to go.
-Locals and tourists alike clamor to get their hands on one of Cuz’s flying fish cutters, sold from his shack on the beach at Needhams Point (right by the Barbados Hilton).
+If you have no need for a seat and aren’t afraid of a lengthy queue, then Cuz’s Fish Shack is the place to go.
+Most locals and tourists alike clamor to get their hands on one of Cuz’s cutters and flying fish sandwiches, sold from his shack on the beach at Needhams Point (right by the Barbados Hilton).

-Those who prefer a seat in the sun, a well-kept garden and a glass of possibly the island’s best rum punch should visit Cutters.
-This restaurant-come-deli serves up delicious food, alongside a strong, sweet and perfectly spiced rum punch.
+Those who prefer a seat in the sun, a well-kept garden, and a glass of possibly the island’s best rum punch should visit Cutters.
+This restaurant and deli serve up delicious food alongside a strong, sweet, and perfectly spiced rum punch.

 How to Experience the Best of the Island on a Budget